golang/proposal/design/draft-workspace.md

 redundant knob that exists in this proposal where workspace mode is set independently of the `-mod` flag, but only `-mod=readonly` is allowed.
-The reason this alternative was adopted for this proposal is that it could be unintuitive and hard for for users to remember to set `-mod=readonly` to turn workspace mode off.
+The reason this alternative was adopted for this proposal is that it could be unintuitive and hard for users to remember to set `-mod=readonly` to turn workspace mode off.
 Users might think to set `-mod=mod` to turn workspace mode off even though they don't intend to modify their `go.mod` file.